Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 If you see a seed start to cover over with white fuzzy mold, my recommendation is to pull it out and start over.
 When I start a new seed, I just reuse the original sponge.

 After a seed has sprouted, you should see a nice stem with green leaves.
 If a stem starts to look thin or weak, I recommend starting over with a new seed.
+When you get one like this, you’ll know what I mean, the stem is quite thin in one spot.

 Please stay tuned as I have lots of things growing but I want to see successful fruits or vegetables before I write more.